ESP32-Musings/OTA_update_STM32_using_ESP32/README.md

 ## About the Project

-The project aims at enabling firmware update of STM32Fxx series MCUs Over-the-Air using ESP32.
+The project aims at enabling firmware update of STM32Fxx and STM32Gxx series MCUs Over-the-Air using ESP32.

-Testing was done with ESP32-DevKitC v4 board and STM32F103C8T6 ([Blue Pill](https://www.st.com/en/microcontrollers-microprocessors/stm32f103.html)) and [STM32F072C8T6](https://www.st.com/en/microcontrollers-microprocessors/stm32f072c8.html).
-You can try with any other STM32Fxx MCUs and let us know how it worked out.
+Testing was done with ESP32-DevKitC v4 board and STM32F103C8T6 ([Blue Pill](https://www.st.com/en/microcontrollers-microprocessors/stm32f103.html)), [STM32F072C8T6](https://www.st.com/en/microcontrollers-microprocessors/stm32f072c8.html) and STM32G431KB ([NUCLEO-G431KB](https://www.st.com/en/evaluation-tools/nucleo-g431kb.html)).
+You can try with any other STM32Fxx/STM32Gxx MCUs and let us know how it worked out.

 ### Code